 9. Is Cherrydale currently observing baptism and the Lord’s Supper?

 Due to the restrictions of COVID-19, Cherrydale was initially unable to observe baptism or the Lord’s Supper safely beginning March 2020.
-Now that state guidelines allow us to meet in person, we have decided to begin observing these vital church ordinances with continued guidance from health officials on safe practices.
+Once state guidelines allowed us to meet in person, we decided to begin observing these vital church ordinances with continued guidance from health officials on safe practices.

-After prayer, discussion, and reviewing state guidelines, Cherrydale’s elders opted to resume baptizing believers in our church baptistry starting June 28th and the Lord’s Supper on July 5th.
-For details on how we are seeking to safely follow these ordinances, please read our Elder Council letter here.
+After prayer, discussion, and reviewing state guidelines, Cherrydale’s elders opted to resume baptizing believers in our church baptistry on June 28, 2021 and the Lord’s Supper on July 5, 2021.
+For details on how we are seeking to safely follow these ordinances, please read our Elder Council blog post here.